ucsb-cs148/w25/_lab/lab03.md

      - then `git reset --hard a1b2c3d4` where `a1b2c3d4`
        is the sha of the commit that's good;
      - then `git push origin temp-prod -f`
-   - (c) redeploy your prod app using `temp-prod` instead of the master branch.
+   - (c) redeploy your prod app using `temp-prod` instead of the main branch.

-   If you do this, please disclose that you are demoing from `temp-prod` and not master in your lab02 submission so that we aren't confused when evaluating your MVP.
+   If you do this, please disclose that you are demoing from `temp-prod` and not main in your lab02 submission so that we aren't confused when evaluating your MVP.

    It's not ideal, but it won't be a major deduction.
-It's better than demoing a broken `master` branch.
+It's better than demoing a broken `main` branch.

 3. **A demo from `localhost` is better than nothing, but isn't really an MVP demo**.
 If you absolutely *cannot* do a meaningful demo from your production app, then you may demo from `localhost` as a last resort, rather